yazdrahobycha/kottans--frontend/README.md

 2. The ease with which animations and transformations can be created was a pleasant surprise.
 Before I started learning about these topics, I thought that the tricks I saw on websites, like changing the position of an element when hovering, were only possible for the most talented web developers.
 I soon learned that animations are actually quite manageable, even when taking into account the fact that one property can contain timing, acceleration, and delay.

-3. Flex has become a crucial tool in my CSS toolkit.
+3. **Flex** has become a crucial tool in my CSS toolkit.
 I find myself using it more often than grid, although I expect this may change as I continue to develop my skills.
 I am already experimenting with various interesting transformations, and feel that I am beginning to gain expertise in this area.
 On the other hand, I still need to learn how to use variables other than colors, and how to write more concise media requests.
 While I've made a lot of progress, my code still has room for improvement, but I'm determined to continue learning and working.
 I've studied FreeCodeCamp courses, paid CSS courses through Codecademy, and I have a long list of other courses that I plan to tackle in the future.
-My ultimate goal is to master JavaScript, but I know that this will require a lot of work and dedication.
+My ultimate goal is to master **JavaScript**, but I know that this will require a lot of work and dedication.

 ## HTML CSS Popup